 - Detailed Planning

-Emphasize the importance of detailed planning with your architect and construction team.
+Emphasise the importance of detailed planning with your architect and construction team.
 Comprehensive discussions early in the process help align expectations and prevent misunderstandings during execution.

 - Conservation Guidelines